[3.13] 1h Impale Cyclone Slayer. All content viable with cheap gear. No required items.

 This is an Impale Cyclone build that I made during Legion league that I plan to update consistenly throughout the future leagues.

 It can be played as any Duelist/Marauder ascendancy except for Chieftain and the main focus is to demolish endgame content without spending a fortune.

-Previous leagues I've spent roughly 10 exalts to clear all endgame content deathless including things such as Sirus 8, Uber Elder, Shaper, Aul depth 585, Cortex etc.
+Previous leagues I've spent roughly 10 exalts to clear all endgame content deathless including things such as Sirus 8, Uber Elder, Shaper, Aul, Cortex etc.

 Pros and Cons

 + This build can achieve stupid levels of damage.

 + League start and SSF viable.

 + Tackles end game easily on a low budget.